-Don't go for that op, granny, and don't even go to the chiropractor; first tell you son to please come and fetch the laptop and replace it with a real computer.
+Do not go for that operation, Granny, and don't even go to the chiropractor; first tell you son to please come and fetch the laptop and replace it with a real computer.
 You must be able to raise and lower the keyboard and screen independently.
 There's a fair chance that alone will fix the tingling in your arms and hands.

 Is it bilateral; in both arms?
 Then you do need to see your chiropractor, particularly if it's in all the fingers except the pinkie.
 You might well also be getting carpal tunnel syndrome.

-I'm sure you've learnt by now that emails are delivered on Sundays; public holidays too.
+I'm sure you've learned by now that emails are delivered on Sundays; public holidays too.

 Can you see Granny's second mistake?

 Tingling in arms and hands is by far the most read page at Bernard Preston's chiropractic and better health site; these symptoms often accompany arm pain.

 Musicians have to be very conscious of posture; they also have to keep moving.
-That's why they sway and bob in what I naively used to think was ostentaciousness.
-Not so; they alternative is aching deep upper back pain and tingling in arms and hands.
+That's why they sway and bob in what I naively used to think was ostentatiousness.
+Not so; the alternative is aching deep upper back pain and tingling in arms and hands.